Introduction

 Temporary Office At Dining Table:

-If you work best in open spaces and don't need a dedicated desk, double using your dining table as a desk throughout the day saves tons of space.
-Double using spaces like this help reduce the overall footprint of your tiny house.
+If you don't need a dedicated desk, using your dining table as a workspace during the day saves space.

 Office Features